edisplay/RCB_TA_notes/week-14-node-express-handlebars/lesson-14.3.md

 ```

 ### 1. Students do (15 minutes)
-Review Exercise: `feel state`

-* *Instructor demos.
-Look in lesson-14.3.exercise_solutions folder.*
+* *demo the app in lesson-14-3-exercise_solutions/1-student-do folder.*

-* *Slack this out and commit this in your in class repo*
+* *Slack this out*

 * Create a Node Express MySQL Handlebars App.
 	* The app will render all the data from the database to the HTML using handlebars.
 	* The app will have 3 buttons 'too hot', 'too cold', and 'just right'
-	* When the any of the button is clicked, it will save the state of the room temp in the MySQL database with a timestamp and display on the page.
+	* When any of the buttons are clicked, the app will save the state of the room temperature in the MySQL database with a timestamp and display all of the records on the page.

 ### 2. Everyone do (10 minutes)
+* *Bring up the files inside of lesson-14-3-exercise_solutions/1-student-do*
 * *Call on a weaker student to go over the previous exercise*

 ### 3. Instructor do (20 minutes)
 * *Demo the app infront of students*
 * *Setup the MySQL database with data schema file from exercise_solutions folder*

 * *Instructor demos.
-Look in lesson-14.3.exercise_solutions folder.*
+Look in lesson-14-3-exercise_solutions folder.*

 * No Express, No handlebars, only MySQL and Node Instructor demo ORM just using Node console app, show how to use this with mulitple tables.
 	* The O.R.M functions once run when Node serer is lanuched will use MySQL commands with the user inputs